C3-PRO/c3-pro-ios-framework/Sources/HealthKit/README.md

 In addition, they indicate their _confidence_ in the assessment as low, medium or high.

 These instances can be queried and the OS stores them for up to 7 days.
-This module stores these activities to a local SQLite database in a compact format so you have access to more than 7 days of activity data since using your app.
+To have access to longer date periods, this module stores these activities to a local SQLite database in a compact format so you have access to more than 7 days of activity data.

 ### Module Interface